Grave of the Fireflies: Themes and analysis

+Since the 2000s, there have been reports of a self-responsibility-based interpretation of Seita's death as "deserved."
+Regarding this, Seiji Kanō pointed out, "Takahata believed that both a self-responsibility perspective and a sympathetic reception of Seita were possible, but he aimed to create a 'useful film'—not as an extreme argument, but one that, based on the logic behind each character's actions, goes beyond the issues of Seita and his aunt alone to serve as material for discussing at what stage the tragedy could have been avoided."

 Since the film gives little context to the war, Takahata feared a politician could just as easily claim fighting is needed to avoid such tragedies.
 In general, he was skeptical that depictions of suffering in similar works, such as Barefoot Gen, actually prevent aggression.
+According to Kanō, Takahata reportedly said, "This film cannot stop war.
+If a film is to advocate against war, it is necessary to urge the audience to take action by asking, 'What should we do before war breaks out?
 The director was nevertheless an anti-war advocate, a staunch supporter of Article 9 of the Japanese Constitution, and has openly criticized Japan's penchant for conformity, allowing them to be rallied against other nations.
 He expressed despair and anxiety whenever the youth are told to fall in line, a reminder that the country at its core has not changed.

 Despite the public's emotional reaction, Takahata expressed that the purpose of the film was not to be a tragedy or make people cry.
 Moreover, he regretted depicting Seita as a boy from that era because he wanted him to come off as a contemporary boy who acted like he had time-traveled to the period.
 He did not intend for it to be retrospective or nostalgic.
 He wanted the Japanese audience to recognize Seita's misguided attempts to withdraw from society and family.
 Furthermore, he says that his decision to show the audience that Seita and Setsuko have died at the beginning of the movie is to protect the audience from heartbreak, "If an audience knows at the beginning of the film that the two will eventually die, they are more prepared to watch the film in the first place.
 I try to lessen an audience's pain by revealing everything at the beginning."
+Additionally, the dual narrative structure—in which Seita, now a ghost, watches his own final moments—adds an objective perspective.
+Through these directorial choices, the audience naturally witnesses the fate of the siblings in the main story from the same viewpoint as the ghosts Seita and Setsuko, observing their lives objectively.